 Media Law syllabus

 3:30-4:45 p.m.
-Wednesday and Thursdays and by appointment.
+Tuesdays and Thursdays and by appointment.
 Feel free to send me E-mail messages with questions about the class.

 Catalog course description:

 Examination of libel, slander, invasion of privacy and copyright.
 Legal considerations in reporting on judicial and governmental activities.
 Prerequisites: Majors only, Junior/Senior standing.

 1. To explore the legal framework that shapes the mass media.

 2. To understand how the First Amendment affects the media and the average citizen.

 3. To understand defamation and its limitations and the liability for libel.

 4. To understand the rights to privacy and the public’s interest in news gathering.